 Bloomington Assessment & Research is engaged in several ongoing collaborations that address a variety of issues for IU Bloomington undergraduate students.
 We work with schools, departments, academic and auxiliary units to understand and improve undergraduate education.
-BAR also partners with the Association of American Universities (AAU), the Association of Public & Land-grant Universities (APLU), Big 10 and Bay View Alliance peers and other universities in the United States and Canada to find solutions to some of higher education's most vexing problems.
+BAR also partners with the Association of American Universities (AAU), the Association of Public & Land-grant Universities (APLU), Big 10, Bay View Alliance, Unizin, SEISMIC and College & Beyond II, as well as peers and other universities in the United States and Canada to find solutions to some of higher education's most vexing problems.

 Partnerships with IU Bloomington Colleagues and with Peer Institutions